How to read a fund factsheet

 If you’re new to investing, trying to decipher all the information on a fund factsheet can be a little overwhelming.
 At first glance, it might seem like a lot of figures and nonsensical terms.
 But once you know what to look for, there’s lots you can discover from reading the factsheet, even if you’ve only got five minutes to spare.

-What is a fund factsheet, anyway?
+What is a fund factsheet?

-What are the costs?
+What are the fund costs?

 Next, look for the fee information.
-At Aviva, it’s under the section Key facts and it’s referred to as the Fund Management Fee.
+On an Aviva fund factsheet, there’s a section outlining the charges, along with performance figures shown after those charges have been deducted.
 For example, if the fee is 0.26%, it means that if you invested £1,000, you’d pay £2.60 a year in fees.

 - It’s good to know how long a fund manager has been looking after a fund, and what the performance has been while they've been managing the fund.
 A factsheet could help you get an idea of this.